 Mathew Leckie looks likely to lead the line, while Oliver Bozanic could come in for the doubtful Mark Bresciano.
-Spain have their own headaches over under-performing players1.
-Goalkeepers in the spotlight
+Spain have their own headaches over under-performing players

 Will Vicente Del Bosque persist with captain and stalwart Iker Casillas?
 The Real Madrid goalkeeper by his own admission let La Roja down in the 5-1 loss to the Netherlands, although his defenders ought to shoulder plenty of the blame there too.
 He didn't cover himself in glory against Chile either.
 But while the clamour to drop him continues to grow, what purpose would humiliating a great servant of club and country serve in a dead rubber against Australia?